 Development and Transportation Projects

-Note: We only keep projects from the last few years years on this page, for reference purposes.
+Note: We only keep projects from the last few years on this page, for reference purposes.
 New projects are located on the Current Projects page.

 (Last updated: December 2018) The developer proposed building a total of ten two-storey homes fronting onto Kingston Avenue.
 Four single detached homes are located along the eastern portion of the site and three semi-detached buildings are located along the western portion of the site.